Freddsle/fedRBE/docs/reproduce.md

 python3 ./analyse_fedvscentral.py
 ```

-What This Does:
+What this does:

-- Loads Corrected Datasets: Imports both federated and centralized corrected data.
+- Loads corrected datasets: imports both federated and centralized corrected data.
-- Performs Comparisons:
+- Performs comparisons:
   - Checks for consistency in indices and columns.
   - Calculates mean and maximum element-wise differences.
-- Generates Analysis Reports: Highlights the similarities and differences between the two correction methods.
+- Generates reports: summarizes similarities and differences between the two correction methods.

 Output: